testsigmahq/testsigma-docs/src/pages/docs/continuous-integration/rest-api.md

 ##**Pre-requisites:**
  You should already have the test plan that you want to execute.
 See [Test plan management](https://testsigma.com/docs/test-management/test-plans/overview/)

-You should also know how to [generate an API key from Settings](http://testsigma.com/docs/configuration/api-keys/) and get Test Plan ID from an existing Test Plan.
+You should also know how to [generate an API key from Settings](https://testsigma.com/docs/configuration/api-keys/) and get Test Plan ID from an existing Test Plan.
 If not, [please refer here](https://testsigma.com/docs/continuous-integration/get-test-plan-details/)
----
-##**How to get the Testsigma Test Plan Trigger API**
+## **How to get the Testsigma Test Plan Trigger API**
 1. Go to the specific Test Plan details page in the Testsigma tool (for the Test Plan that you want to include in your CI/CD Pipeline.)

 2. Go to the CI/CD Integrations section on the Test Plan Details page.